Pearse McAuley: Manslaughter conviction

-In 1999 McAuley was convicted of manslaughter in Dublin's Special Criminal Court for his role in the killing of Detective Garda Jerry McCabe in the course of an armed robbery.
+In 1999, McAuley was convicted of manslaughter in Dublin's Special Criminal Court for his role in the killing of Detective Garda Jerry McCabe in the course of an armed robbery.
 He was sentenced to 14 years in prison.

-He was released from prison in August 2009, having served ten-and-a-half years of his sentence.
+McAuley was released from prison in August 2009, having served ten-and-a-half years of his sentence.
 The Crown Prosecution Service announced it would not seek his extradition on charges related to the Brixton escape.
 His release prompted adverse commentary in the Irish press, with McAuley being described as a "psychopathic gun nut".

 Marriage and separation

-In 2003 he married Pauline Tully, a Sinn Féin councillor on Cavan County Council and was granted day release from prison to attend the wedding.
+In 2003, he married Pauline Tully, a Sinn Féin councillor on Cavan County Council and was granted day release from prison to attend the wedding.
 The couple had two sons, and separated in February 2014.

 Conviction for stabbing wife

-On Christmas Eve, 2014, McAuley was arrested for stabbing his estranged wife multiple times in front of their two children.
+On Christmas Eve 2014, McAuley was arrested for stabbing Tully multiple times in front of their two children.
 He was found guilty on 28 November 2015, and on 2 December 2015 was sentenced to 12 years' imprisonment, the final four suspended.

-In her victim impact statement Ms Tully said "I am in absolute fear of him and fear that someday he will make another attempt on my life.
+In her victim impact statement, Tully said "I am in absolute fear of him and fear that someday he will make another attempt on my life.
 I do not ever expect to enjoy a peaceful mind, but will live a life haunted by what happened to me."

-He was released from prison on 24 June 2022.
+McAuley was released from prison on 24 June 2022.

+McAuley was found dead at his home in Strabane on 18 March 2024.
+He was 59.
+It is suspected that he died of natural causes a number of days before his body was found.